NuevoFoundation/workshops/content/english/debugging/02-identify-the-problem1.md

 ![Error 1: Missing Semicolon](../resources/w2-01.png)

-A compiler error contains the name of the file (`CompilerErrors.c`) followed by the line it is on (`12`) as well as where on that line(`19`).
+A compiler error contains the name of the file (`CompilerErrors.c`) followed by the line it is on (`12`) as well as where on that line (`19`).
 It then gives a brief name of the error - in this case, the compiler expected a semicolon `;` at the end of the line.
 The compiler also gives you the line of code and points to where your error actually occurred!
 You can simply add a semicolon to fix this error.

 The other error is complaining that there is an extra `}` when it didn't expect one.
 The fix for this one is also relatively simple: you can add the corresponding curly brace `{` next to `func()`.

 {{% notice warning %}}
 A missing curly brace is often the reason for seemingly extraordinary errors.
 The compiler is not great at picking up where a curly brace should be, so if you're including a header file with a missing curly brace, it'll blow up in your face.
-In almost all cases, when the compiler outputs a number errors in code you didn't write, chances are it's a curly brace missing somewhere in your (or perhaps even the libary's) code!
+In almost all cases, when the compiler outputs a number errors in code you didn't write, chances are it's a curly brace missing somewhere in your (or perhaps even the library's) code!
 {{% /notice %}}

 Once you've fixed it, you can compile the code again using the same command.